john-azzaro/Study-React-Components/README.md

 <dd>

 ## Create a composition file to store custom components.
-Assuming you have your React application setup and ready to go (e.g. create-react-app), the first thing you need to do is create "composition" file inside your source files folder.
+**When you create a composition file, you create a holder for custom components.** Assuming you have your React application setup and ready to go (e.g. create-react-app), the first thing you need to do is create "composition" file inside your source files folder.
 This file is going to house all of the components for the immediate study.
 ```
   src  >  composition
 ```